CESSProject/doc-v2/cess-miners/storage-miner/multi-miner.md

    ## storage nodes configurations  (multi nodes mode)
    miners:
      - name: "miner1"
+       # Use this endpoint to receive/send file, can be a domain or ip:port, default value: hostPublicIp:port
+       apiendpoint: ""
-       # P2P communication port
+       # storage miner listen at this port
        port: 15001
-       # Maximum space used in each storage node, the unit is GiB
+       # Maximum space used in each miner, the unit is GiB
-       # The declaration space on chain is the UseSpace after round up to the closest TB
+       # The declaration space on chain is auto set by the value of `UseSpace after round up to the closest TB` when the miner first run
-       # If set UseSpace to 2100, that means declare 3 TiB space on the chain
+       # If set UseSpace 2300, that means declare 3 TiB space on the chain
-       # If set UseSpace to 300, that means declare 1 TiB space on the chain
+       # If set UseSpace 300, that means declare 1 TiB space on the chain
        UseSpace: 1000
-       # Number of cpu's used, 0 means use all
+       # Number of cpu's processor used, 0 means use all
        UseCpu: 2
        # earnings account
        earningsAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
        # Staking account
-       # If you fill in the staking account, the staking will be paid by the staking account,
+       # If you fill in the staking account, the staking will be paid by the staking account you set,
-       # otherwise the staking will be paid by the signatureAcc(mnemonic as signatureAcc).
+       # otherwise the staking will be paid by the signatureAcc(mnemonic).
-       stakingAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+       stakingAcc: ""
        # Signature account mnemonic
-       # each node's mnemonic should be different
+       # each miner's mnemonic should be different
        mnemonic: "aaaaa bbbbb ccccc ddddd eeeee fffff ggggg hhhhh iiiii jjjjj kkkkk lllll"
-       # storage node work at this path
+       # miner work at this path
        diskPath: "/mnt/cess_storage1"
        # The rpc endpoint of the chain
-       # `official chain: wss://testnet-rpc.cess.network/ws/"
+       # `official chain: "wss://testnet-rpc.cess.network"`
-       chainWsUrl: "ws://127.0.0.1:9944/"
+       chainWsUrl: "ws://127.0.0.1:9944"
-       backupChainWsUrls: [ ]
+       backupChainWsUrls: [ "wss://testnet-rpc.cess.network" ]
+       # Timeout about storage miner transaction with chain
+       Timeout: 12
+       # Tee list address
+       # Attention: Storage miner will not use public tee nodes on chain if set custom tee nodes in config.yaml
+       # TeeList:
+       #  - 127.0.0.1:8080
-       # Bootstrap Nodes
+       #  - 127.0.0.1:8081
-       Boot: "_dnsaddr.boot-miner-testnet.cess.network"

      - name: "miner2"
-       # P2P communication port
+       apiendpoint: ""
        port: 15002
-       # Maximum space used in each storage node, the unit is GiB
-       # The declaration space on chain is the UseSpace after round up to the closest TB
-       # If set UseSpace to 2100, that means declare 3 TiB space on the chain
-       # If set UseSpace to 300, that means declare 1 TiB space on the chain
        UseSpace: 1000
-       # Number of cpu's used
        UseCpu: 2
-       # earnings account
-       earningsAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+       earningsAcc: "cXxxx"
-       # Staking account
-       # If you fill in the staking account, the staking will be paid by the staking account,
-       # otherwise the staking will be paid by the signatureAcc(mnemonic as a signatureAcc).
-       stakingAcc: "cXxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+       stakingAcc: ""
-       # Signature account mnemonic
-       # each node's mnemonic should be different
-       mnemonic: "lllll kkkkk jjjjj iiiii hhhhh ggggg fffff eeeee ddddd ccccc bbbbb aaaaa"
-       # storage node work at this path
+       mnemonic: "xxx"
        diskPath: "/mnt/cess_storage2"
-       # The rpc endpoint of the chain
-       # `official chain: wss://testnet-rpc.cess.network/ws/"
-       chainWsUrl: "ws://127.0.0.1:9944/"
+       chainWsUrl: "ws://127.0.0.1:9944"
-       backupChainWsUrls: [ ]
+       backupChainWsUrls: [ "wss://testnet-rpc.cess.network" ]
-       # Bootstrap Nodes
-       Boot: "_dnsaddr.boot-miner-testnet.cess.network"
+       Timeout: 12

    # nodes monitor service, send alert with email/webhook when nodes is down or get punishment